igsr/1000Genomes_data_indexes/IGSR_data_disclaimer.md

 Where the data use and access policy of a project has been made known to IGSR, information on that policy will be provided by IGSR with the data, however, IGSR can take no responsibility for the information being either current or accurate.

 IGSR has been established at [EMBL](http://www.embl.org) - [European Bioinformatics Institute (EBI)](http://www.ebi.ac.uk).
-All IGSR data, metadata and all other information, including any project data access or use statements, are provided by EMBL - EBI in good faith, but EMBL - EBI make no warranty, express or implied, nor assume any legal liability or responsibility for any purpose for which they are used.
+All IGSR data, metadata and all other information, including data access or use statements, are provided by EMBL - EBI in good faith, but EMBL - EBI make no warranty, express or implied, nor assume any legal liability or responsibility for any purpose for which they are used.

 For any enquiries, including assistance in establishing constraints on data and appropriate citations, please contact info@1000genomes.org.